Brigg Fair: The original song

-With my heart so full of glee,

-Expecting there to meet my dear,

-Long time I wished to see.

 The fair

-Brigg Fair is an annual event held in the English market town of Brigg, North Lincolnshire, on every 5 August since 1205.
-It was primarily an event at which horses were bought and sold.
-While it is still held today, it is now celebrated primarily for historic and traditional reasons, and mostly organised by the travelling community.
+Brigg Fair is an annual event which has been held in the English market town of Brigg, North Lincolnshire, every year since 1205, It is held on August 5, unless that date falls on a Sunday, in which case the market is held on the preceding day.
+It is primarily an event at which horses and were bought and sold, together with horse-related products.
+It is now mostly organised by the travelling community.

 Grainger's choral setting

 Grainger soon made an arrangement of the song for unaccompanied five-part chorus with a tenor soloist.
 The original song was short, since Taylor could remember only two stanzas, and Grainger added three stanzas taken from two other songs, "Low Down in the Broom" and "The Merry King".
 The tune, in the Dorian mode, is wistful, and the lyric is a happy one about true love.

 The song has appeared in several different versions, including one set down by Taylor and members of his family.
 These are the words set by Grainger: